whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-12-Panduh-Box-Planner-Subscription-June-2016-Review.md

 ![Panduh Box June 2016 Info Card](http://whatsupmailbox.com/images/PanduhBoxJune2016Info2.jpg)

-A note from the owner/curator Maricris Emma describing her theme this month and what went behind her curation.
+A note from the owner/curator Maricris Emma describing the theme this month and what went behind her curation.
 Every month also comes with a special discount code to shop in the [Paper Panduh shop](http://www.paperpanduh.com){:target="_blank"}.

 <br>